mandarup/model-predictive-control/README.md

 ## Simulation Results

-The car is able to complete lap around the track given a reference trajectory by estimating waypoints (by fitting a polynomial to the trajectory) and finding optimal sequence of actuations (using Ipopt solver) to achieve a smooth ride.
+The car is able to drive around the simulator track without leaving road, given a reference trajectory by estimating waypoints (by fitting a polynomial to the trajectory) and finding optimal sequence of actuations (using Ipopt solver) to achieve a smooth ride.

 ![Result](images/mpc_30mph_buggy.gif)